 Our investment portfolio includes various debt and equity securities.
-Our debt securities include government securities, corporate bonds, ABS, and MBS.
 Debt securities are classified based on management's intent to sell or hold the security.
 We classify debt securities as held-to-maturity only when we have both the intent and ability to hold the securities to maturity.
 We classify debt securities as trading when the securities are acquired for the purpose of selling or holding them for a short period of time.
 Debt securities not classified as either held-to-maturity or trading are classified as available-for-sale.
+We do not hold any debt securities classified as trading.

-Our portfolio includes debt securities classified as available-for-sale and held-to-maturity.
 Our available-for-sale securities are carried at fair value with unrealized gains and losses included in accumulated other comprehensive income, while our held-to-maturity securities are carried at amortized cost.

-We establish an allowance for credit losses for lifetime expected credit losses on our held-to-maturity securities.
+We establish an allowance for credit losses for lifetime expected credit losses on our held-to-maturity securities, as necessary.
 The estimate of expected credit losses considers historical credit loss information that is adjusted for current conditions and reasonable and supportable forecasts.
 Accrued interest receivable on held-to-maturity securities is excluded from the estimate of credit losses.
 Our held-to-maturity securities portfolio is mostly composed of residential mortgage-backed debt securities that are issued by U.S. government entities and agencies.
-These securities are either explicitly or implicitly guaranteed by the U.S. government, are highly rated by major ratings agencies, and have a long history of zero credit losses.
+These securities are either explicitly or implicitly guaranteed by the U.S. government, are highly rated by major ratings agencies, and have a long history of zero credit losses and therefore generally do not require an allowance for credit losses.

 We regularly assess our available-for-sale securities for impairment.
-When the cost of an available-for-sale security exceeds its fair value, the security is impaired.
-If we determine that we intend to sell, or it is more likely than not that we will be required to sell the security before recovery of the amortized cost basis, any allowance for credit losses, if previously recorded, is written off and the security's amortized cost basis is written down to fair value at the reporting date, with any incremental impairment recorded through earnings.
+When the amortized cost basis of an available-for-sale security exceeds its fair value, the security is impaired.
+If we determine that we intend to sell, or it is more likely than not that we will be required to sell the security before recovery of the amortized cost basis, any previously recorded allowance for credit losses is written off and the security's amortized cost basis is written down to fair value at the reporting date, with any incremental impairment recorded through earnings.